IDEAS Grant Competition

 Foreign Policy Goal Focus: Economic Development and Entrepreneurship

-Project Summary: Nebraska Wesleyan University will enhance the capacity of faculty to create, manage, and sustain study abroad programs in less traditional study abroad destinations.
-Using grant funds, the institution will train faculty in Collaborative Online International Learning (COIL) methodologies to strengthen the institution’s capacity to develop more study abroad opportunities and establish new partnerships with institutions across the world.
-Having more offerings in less-traveled destinations will provide more opportunities for students in professional programs and majors to participate in and benefit from a global experience, which will lead to broader international awareness in future professions, such as teachers, counselors, policymakers, and care providers.
+Project Summary: Nebraska Wesleyan University will utilize its IDEAS grant to enhance the capacity of faculty to create, manage, and sustain study abroad programs in less common study abroad destinations.
+Using IDEAS grant funds, the university will train faculty in Collaborative Online International Learning (COIL) methodologies to strengthen the institution’s capacity to develop more study abroad opportunities and establish new partnerships with institutions across the world.
+Having more offerings in less common destinations will provide more opportunities for students across professional programs and majors to participate in and benefit from a global experience.

 New College of Florida